boisgera/pandoc/README.md

 [Haskell]: https://www.haskell.org/
 [Python]: https://www.python.org/

+The basic process is the following:

- 1. Create a document.
-For example, start read a markdown text
+ 1. First, create a document; for example, read a Markdown text

         >>> import pandoc
         >>> markdown = "Hello"